-While aerosol cans do have the potential to explode, fortunately, the circumstances under which they might are not found under normal conditions in a plane.
-So the likelihood of them exploding is minute.
+While aerosol cans do have the potential to explode, fortunately, the circumstances under which they might are not found under normal conditions in the baggage hold of a plane.
+So the likelihood of an aerosol on planes exploding is minute.

 Aerosols containing a liquid are held in the can under pressure with an expellant.
 When the button on the aerosol can is pressed it opens a valve and some of the liquid contained in it is expelled.

 Will aerosols explode on a plane?
 Here’s why not

 There are a few reasons why an aerosol may explode which include fire/extreme heat or being damaged but under normal circumstances, these conditions will never exist in an aircraft’s hold.